ePages-de/restdocs-api-spec/README.md

 We plan to add support for:
 - [RAML](https://raml.org)

-Note that this extension was developed for json-based apis.
-Don't expect this extension to build usable api specification for non-json response or requests bodies.
+Please note that this extension was developed for JSON-based APIs.
+We do not expect this extension to build usable API specification for non-JSON request or response bodies.

 ## Motivation